Woutifier/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

     <%include file="some-file.html" />

-All such Mako template files must be converted to safe by default at the same time.
+All Mako template files that you find in this way must be converted to safe by default at the same time as you convert the Mako template files that they are included in.

-This is not the case when using ``<%inherit file="..." />``.
+This is not the case when you use ``<%inherit file="..." />``.
 You can convert a Mako template file without having converted the file it inherits from, and you can convert a base Mako template file that other files inherit without having to update those files at the same time.

 .. _Set HTML Escaping Filter as Default: